RfidResearchGroup/proxmark3/doc/magic_cards/chinese_magic_notes.md

 [+] Magic capabilities: QL88
 ```

-Oops, the above is flawed.
+* Oops, the above is flawed.
 Some other "SAK88-IC" tags get detected as QL88.

-Sector 17 can be accessed using Key B: `707B11FC1481`. ~~Using it, other keys can be recovered.~~ Do not recover keys using this or run `hf 14a info` at all!
+* Sector 17 can be accessed using Key B: `707B11FC1481`.
+Using it, other keys can be recovered.

-For an unknown reason if you try to get any read access block 0 write protects itself.
-Without methods of recovery. *To be confirmed*

 #### Magic commands

-- Block 0 can be written using direct write
+- Block 0 cannot be written using direct write
 - No signature sector backdoor
+- Sector 16 (`10`) present

 ### MIFARE Classic, FURUi detection (super) card
 ^[Top](#top)